KotaroW/MimicJS/README.md

 # mimic.js - a public library

 ## About
-At one night, I was tinkering a Javascript Date Object prototype to write a method called "calcAge()" which calculates the age given a date of birth (Date Object).
-Then I started writing more Object/Class methods for Object, HTMLElement and its sub classes, and so on.
+One night I was tinkering a Javascript Date object prototype to write a method called "calcAge()" which calculates the age given a date of birth (a Date object).
+Then I started writing more custom Object/Class methods for Object, HTMLElement and its sub classes, and so on.
 The purpose of this library (I hope I'm right to call it a library) is "less writing".
 For example, there might be a program which requires you to call *document.getElementsById()* so many times.
 I just wanted to simplify the method name like below:
 ```
 document.__$id() // double-underscore
 ```